-- 4.3.3 Plan 6 highlights a 5-kilometre cycle catchment from the sites along with all cycling facilities/infrastructure within the surrounding area.
-This would equate to a journey of around 25 minutes using a leisurely cycle speed of 12 kilometres per hour. - 4.3.4 The 5-kilometre cycle catchment covers the whole of Egremont, in addition to a number of villages in the surrounding area, including Thornhill, Bigrigg and Cleator, along with St Bees.
+- 4.3.4 The 5-kilometre cycle catchment covers the whole of Egremont, in addition to a number of villages in the surrounding area, including Thornhill, Bigrigg and Cleator, along with St Bees.
 The significant employment site of Sellafield is approximately 7.5 kilometres from the site which is not an unreasonable cycle journey from Egremont. - 4.3.5 To support trips by bicycle National cycle route 72 runs through the centre of Egremont.
 This route provides a connected on-road and traffic free cycle route running from Kendal along the Cumbrian coast to Barrow-in-Furness, Whitehaven and Silloth. - 4.3.6 The site is therefore concluded to be accessible by bicycle.